emacs-exordium/exordium/README.md

 Projectile allows for defining "projects" e.g. collections of files.
-Once a project is defined it provides many keys to find files, grep in all files etc. Projectile maintains a index of files for each project it knows about;
+Once a project is defined it provides many keys to find files, grep in all files etc. Projectile maintains an index of files for each project it knows about;
 this list is created by scanning the project root directory.
 The main usage is to jump to a file using a partial name without having to remember in which directory it is, but it also supports grep/ack and replace in project.
 Projectile works with Helm or IDO, so you can use either one with different keys.

-A `.git` repo defines the root directory of a project.
-Alternatively you can create a file `.projectile` at the root of your project: it allows for filtering out the files you don't care about, such as binaries, scripts etc. For example, suppose you have a workspace directory containing among other things the BDE library and a project "bar"; you could create `.projectile` file like this:
+A `.git` repo or a `.projectile` file defines the root directory of a project.
+Even if you have a git repo, you can create a `.projectile` file at the root of your project: it allows for filtering out the files you don't care about, such as binaries, scripts etc. For example, suppose you have a workspace directory containing among other things the BDE library and a project "bar";
+you could create `.projectile` file like this:

 ```
 +/bde/groups